MicrosoftDocs/bi-shared-docs/docs/analysis-services/server-properties/general-properties.md

 ##### BackupDir

 Does not apply to Power BI.
-A string property that identifies the name of the directory where backup files are stored by default, in the event a path is not specified as part of the Backup command.
+A string property that identifies the name of the directory where backup files are stored by default in the event a path is not specified as part of the Backup command.

 ##### ClientCacheRefreshPolicy